yasser888/CarND-Traffic-Sign-Classifier-Project/mywriteup.md

 #### 1. Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
-I used the `numpy` library to calculate summary statistics of the traffic signs data set:
+The code for this step is contained in the [2] code cell of the IPython notebook. using `numpy` library I have calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799.